South Island Hut Trek

 Today we have 2 options.
 This morning after breakfast, we can either choose option A or option B:

-- Option A. consists of spending the day near Franz Joseph Glacier hiking up through the native forest to Alex Knob where we’ll witness the beauty of ice and the glaciers.
-When we are ready, we will descend back down for our delicious lunch and then hike to the Tartare tunnels.
+- Option A. consists of spending the day near Franz Josef Glacier hiking up through the native forest to Alex Knob where we’ll witness the beauty of ice and the glaciers.
+When we are ready, we will descend back down for our delicious lunch and then have the option to hike to the Tatare tunnels.

-- Option B. consists of getting up close and personal with an optional Heli-hike of the Franz Josef Glacier.
+- Option B. consists of getting up close and personal with an optional Heli-hike of the Franz Josef Glacier (helicopter company has a max weight of 250 pounds per passenger).
 This is the less strenuous option of the two also.
 Our glacier guides are specialists and will lead us through ice formations, crevasses, serrac’s and glacial tunnels.
 (No Previous Experience is Required.)
 The constant movement of the glacier means every day is different.
-Our guides will cut steps in the ice and provide an amazing, up close and personal tour of the Franz Joseph glacier.
-NOTE: Optional Heli-hike adds US $350 + tax.
+Our guides will cut steps in the ice and provide an amazing, up close and personal tour of the Franz Josef glacier.
+NOTE: Optional Heli-hike adds US $405.
 The heli-hike is extremely popular, so if you want to attend Option B, then we need advance reservations with the helicopter operators and guiding company.
 At the time of booking, or up until one month before your trip, we can reserve a space for you.
-NOTE: If the Heli-hike is cancelled due to inclement weather, you will be refunded the US $350 + tax.
+NOTE: If the Heli-hike is cancelled due to inclement weather, you will be refunded the US $405.

 - Hiking Mileage: 1.2 miles (1.9 km)

-On our last day together, we will board our transportation and make our way to Christchurch traveling over the wonderous Southern Alps via Arthurs Pass.
-This is a drive full of dramatic scenery which will take us from the lush forests of the west coast, the high scree and tussock mountains of Arthurs pass and finally, into the open farming plains of Canterbury.
+On our last day together, we will board our transportation and make our way to Christchurch traveling over the wondrous Southern Alps via Arthurs Pass.
+This is a drive full of dramatic scenery which will take us from the lush forests of the west coast, the high scree and tussock mountains of Arthurs Pass and finally, into the open farming plains of Canterbury.
 En route, we’ll stop to hike to the Devil's Punchbowl waterfalls, a beautiful hike to stretch our legs and get some last minute pictures of the surrounding New Zealand beauty.
 If we’re lucky we may also see the ‘Kea’ here, New Zealand’s native alpine mountain parrot!
-We’ll arrive into Christchurch to say our final goodbyes in time for flights after 5pm.
+After lunch, we’ll arrive into Christchurch to say our final goodbyes in time for flights after 5pm.
 Thanks for choosing Wildland Trekking!

 - A detailed trip packet that takes the guesswork out of your travel, training, packing, and preparing for the trip